• Skip to primary navigation

 Labelled picture of ingredients for musakhan

 • Chicken - I prefer using skin-on and bone-in chicken thighs.
-You can also use chicken legs or drumsticks if you prefer.
+You can also use a whole chicken, chicken legs, or drumsticks if you prefer.

 • Bread - Traditionally, Musakhan is served over taboon bread.
-However, you can use any flatbread such as Greek Pita Bread, Garlic Naan - Indian Flatbread, and Pakistani Roghni Naan.
+However, you can use any flatbread or naan bread such as Greek Pita Bread, Garlic Naan - Indian Flatbread, and Pakistani Roghni Naan.

 • Sumac - It is a popular spice in Middle Eastern and Turkish cooking.
 It is a versatile seasoning that adds bright red color and tartness to a dish.
 You can buy it from the majority of large supermarkets as well as online from Amazon.